livMatS/dtool-jekyll-website/_pages/interoperability.md

 layout: page
 permalink: /iteroperability/
 title: interoperability
-description: interoperability of dtool with other apis
+description: interoperability of dtool with other platforms and ecosystems
 nav: true
 nav_order: 3
 ---